RohanKolappa/OAuth2-Google-Login/README.md

 In this project, my goal was to secure my web application's api calls by using OAuth 2.0, a protocol designed to add authorization to an API.
 However, instead of simply implementing OAuth 2.0 to secure a REST api, I decided to integrate OpenID Connect (OIDC) and Python's Google OAuth Library to create a Google Login using Authorization Code Flow for my application.
 This is similar to a mobile app requesting a user for permission to use certain information pertaining to the user, but rather I was building the process behind this entire operation.

-The process is as follows (skip to TLDR section if you want to read shorter explanation):
+Implementing OAuth 2.0 Authorization Code Flow + OIDC (detailed explanation; skip to TLDR section if you want to read shorter explanation):

-OAuth 2.0 Authorization Code Flow + OIDC:
 - Registering Web Application with OAuth 2.0 provider (Google in my case):
 	- Before entering the flow, I first registered my application in the Google Developer Console to use the Authorization Code Flow + OIDC.
 	- Provide Google Developer Console with name of application, where the application is hosted, and a redirect/callback uri